Register as New Patient

 We require 2 forms of ID when registering (preferably photographic and proof of your current address).
 Unfortunately, we can no longer register patients from Wickambrook, Denston, Clare, Ashen or Ridgewell.

-When you register you will also be asked to fill out a medical questionnaire.
+When you register you will also be asked to fill out a medical questionnaire alongside the registration form.
 This is because it can take a considerable time for us to receive your medical records.
-There is an online version below.

-You can also complete online pre-registration forms below.
+You can also register online by filling in the forms below.
 When you visit the surgery for the first time you will be asked to sign the forms to confirm that the details are correct.

 Note: by sending this form you will be transmitting information about yourself across the internet.
 Although we make every effort to ensure this information is secure, no guarantee can be offered in this respect.